JayO-1/HandGestureMusicPlayer/README.md

 - media-player/: Folder containing the media player itself, in the form of a React Web App
 - mp-server/: The backend of the media player, where calls are made to the Spotify API for playback control

-More detail about this project can be found in my [dissertation](https://www.overleaf.com/read/spnxstqsgfzh).
-To try it out, simply run 'npm start' first from within mp-server then from within media-player/src.
+More detail about this project can be found in my [dissertation](https://www.overleaf.com/read/spnxstqsgfzh)

+To try it out:
+1. Run 'npm start' within mp-server
+2. Run 'npm start' within media-player/src